Nottingham News Centre – leading diversity within heritage

 Services to help find information and research data you are looking for.

 Services to share your heritage content with local, national and global audiences through creative, broadcast media production (i.e. publications, podcasts, video, online content and tv broadcasting).

 Workshops & training

-Services for your organisation through bespoke staff training provision, talks, presentations, learning tutorials and professional development activities.
+Services for the education and professional development of your organisation through bespoke staff training provision, talks, presentations, webinars, learning tutorials and in-person activities.

 Culturally Diverse Exhibitions & Displays

 - Installation ideas

 Diverse Audience Engagement & Programming

 - Making recommendations for guest speakers & industry experts from diverse groups/communities

 - Supporting your team’s understanding in culturally sensitive terminology, expression and interpretation